U.S. delegation arrives in Jerusalem ahead of embassy move

 The decision has sparked heavy criticism in the Palestinian territories and beyond.

+“This move marks the end of an era when the United States led international efforts to supposedly achieve the two-state solution,” said Husam Zomlot, leader of the Palestinian delegation to the United States.

+The Trump administration, Zumlot added in a statement, had acted in a “divisive manner” that would help the “minority anti-peace forces” and further erode the rights of Palestinians.

-"I'm a little worried, but we expect this, and we think this is the right thing that has to happen," said Gabriel Meital, who lives in a kibbutz near Tel Aviv and like many Israelis welcomes the move.
+Gabriel Meital, who lives in a kibbutz near Tel Aviv and like many Israelis welcomed the move, said he was a little worried but believed the move was "the right thing that has to happen."

 Not only is the embassy ceremony expected to be met with public unrest, the next day is the 70th anniversary of what the Palestinians call the "nakba," or catastrophe, when hundreds of thousands of people were uprooted during Israel's creation in 1948.